Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

         - once enforced for a user.
 The user will have to undergo multi-user registeration
         - The user will be prompted for MFA registeration where ther user will be able to specify what mode of authentication the user prefers
-        - When a user logs in for the first time he/she will be prompted to update the password
+        - When a user logs in for the first time he/she will be prompted to update the password **Trusted Devices**
+        - There is an option where you can check that the MFA can remember the device, and you can set time limit when to when the device must be authenticated